tmip-emat/tmip-emat/docs/source/emat.install.rst

 **Installation**

-Installation of TMIP-EMAT is currently a manual process.
+Installation of TMIP-EMAT can be done through the Anaconda package manager, or from source.
+Installing from the package manager is recommended for users who are interested in the exploratory modeling tools, but are not responsible for conducting core model runs.
+For modelers who wish to integrate a new core model into EMAT, installing from and editing the source code is recommended.

 .. toctree::

+    emat.conda
     emat.git

-Instructions for installing via `Anaconda <https://www.anaconda.com/download>`_ will be published here when that installation path is available.

 .. note::